Neu Money Credit Cards — Student & Newcomer Builder Options (U.S.)

 The choice comes down to how you want to manage costs:

-– With Neu Card 1, you pay a flat $7/month, but never pay interest.
+– With Neu Card 1, you’ll pay a flat $7/month, with 0% APR* .
 It’s predictable and safe — great if you worry about carrying balances.

-– With Neu Card 2, there are no fees at all, but if you don’t pay your balance in full, you’ll pay interest.
+– With Neu Card 2, there are no fees at all.
 It’s the “free” option if you’re disciplined with payments.
+For balances not paid in full, a predictable fixed APR* of 26.99–29.99% applies.

 Both cards start small at $350+, but your limit can grow as you prove yourself with on-time payments.
-And unlike most beginner cards, both include a 3% travel perk — capped at $1,000 spend per year.
+And unlike most beginner cards, both include an unlimited 3% cash back travel perk on airfare.

 Pros